EvansDaniel/CNN-Article-Scraper/README.md

 I don't really like spending 30 minutes a day browsing for and reading news articles that I find insightful or interesting :) Hope it's useful to you.

-Finally and not unsurprisingly, not all companies are okay with you scraping there information from their websites.
+Finally and not unsurprisingly, not all companies are okay with you scraping their information from their websites.
 As such I am NOT responsible for any copyright infringement incurred in using of these programs.
 I leave it soley to the user of this program do decide if scraping a given site is a violation of copyright.